djhenning/djhenning.github.io/_pages/about.md

 I received my bachelor in Economics, Politics and International Studies at [Warwick University](https://warwick.ac.uk/fac/soc/economics/), and had the privilege to complete my high school at [UWCAd](https://www.uwcad.it/).

 Please do not hesitate to get in touch: [djhenning@ucla.edu](mailto:djhenning@g.ucla.edu)

+Some information that should be longer than the margin identified by the picture!